rsvim/rfc/2-EventLoop.md

 > Written by @linrongbin16, first created at 2024-09-03, last updated at 2025-09-03.

 This RFC describes the Rsvim's running loop.
-Also recommend reading: [RFC-3.2](3-JavaScriptRuntime/2-ImportModules.md)
+Also recommend reading [RFC-3.2](3-JavaScriptRuntime/2-ImportModules.md).

 ## Running Loop